-An investment can be made with a minimum of £1 and additional investments or withdrawals can be made at any time.
-This minimum investment level puts Wealthify on a par with the likes of Moneyfarm who also allow you to open an account with just £1.
-By contrast Nutmeg require a minimum one-off contribution of £500 or a regular monthly contribution of £100.
-Scalable Capital on the other hand require a minimum contribution of £10,000.
+An investment can be made with a minimum of £1 (except Wealthify's SIPP which requires a minimum investment of £50) and additional investments can be made at any time.
+This minimum investment level sets Wealthify apart from the likes of Nutmeg and Moneyfarm, both of which require a minimum investment contribution of £500.
+Scalable Capital, on the other hand, requires a minimum contribution of £10,000.

 Customers are accepted over the age of 18